bvenn/AlgaeWatch/README.md

 As soon as I find a solution I am going to post its adress here.

-**With this project I hope to contribute to increasing the popularity of F# in signal processing and IoT even further.**
+**By finishing AlgaeWatch I am able to monitor the state of the pond and get real time insights into the environmental conditions the organisms have to face.
+With this project I hope to contribute to increasing the popularity of F# in signal processing and IoT even further.**